 If you want to create a thriving contact center that increases agent retention and customer satisfaction, and yields profits, you need effective quality monitoring.
 The key is implementing tools that help you consistently review your performance over time and make adjustments as needed.
 Then, your contact center can become a differentiator for your brand.

 Unfortunately, 86% of agents feel that they don’t have the resources or authority to deal with customers effectively.
 They are missing quality monitoring tools to close the gap between service, sales, marketing, training, and reporting.

-The good news is that hundreds of contact center QA tools are available.
+The good news is that hundreds of contact center QA software are available.
 Unfortunately, not all tools are created equal, but there are a few that are vital to taking your performance to the next level.